Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Experiments

 We also believe it unlikely that realistic natural situations will allow for such unusual configurations as we had in our experiments, especially anything resembling our weir.
 Therefore, ice sheets can likely be understood solely in terms of hydrostatic pressure gradients balancing basal friction.
 However, this should be confirmed based on real viscosity parameters and topography.

 A final note concerns the unusual corrugated pattern of the edge of the flow in our experiments.
-This is known to occur in nature.
-Our understanding is as follows: variations in flux, due to the oscillatory action of our peristaltic pump, lead to variations in the thickness of the shelf at the grounding line, presumably because a higher flux causes the sheet to spread laterally by an increased amount.
-Because the rest of the shelf essentially moves as a rigid body, the pattern remains permanently imprinted upon the shelf.
-This may also explain why the front of the shelf tapers - because it crossed the weir when the flux overflowing it was still rising towards $Q$.
+This is known to occur in nature (Figure \ref{Comparison_with_Erebus}).
+Our understanding is that the oscillatory action of our peristaltic pump causes variations in flux which lead to variations in the thickness of the shelf at the grounding line, presumably because a higher flux causes the sheet to spread laterally by an increased amount.
+As the rest of the shelf essentially moves as a rigid body, the pattern remains permanently imprinted upon the shelf.
+This may also explain why the front of the shelf tapers $-$ it crossed the weir when the flux overflowing it was still rising towards its final value.

 In natural situations, the effect can be due to seasonal or other changes in the flux entering the ice shelf.
-We note that the effect did not arise in those experiments in which we did not install a sloped bed.
+We note that the effect did not arise in those experiments in which we did not install a sloped bed (Figure \ref{No_Sloped_Bed}).
 Thus, the effect is likely reduced if the terrain is steeper close to the grounding line.
 This affects the area in contact with the ocean, which may have important consequences.